Get as much work done in as little time.

 You want to be using a healthy mix of creator-owned and curated content to make your audience feel like they’re part of your world.
 This content should be super-engaging, conversational, and entertaining, always positioning you as an expert in your industry.

 You shouldn’t think of social media as “marketing,” but instead as a way to share really neat things with your audience, just like with your personal Facebook or Twitter account.
 The difference is that your professional channels will include calls-to-action to direct them where you want them to go: your website, online store, or landing pages.

 Step 4: Posting Strategy

 The most exciting content in the world is useless if no one sees it.
 This is why we also need to come up with a posting strategy that will get as many eyes on your content as possible.

 Every post should be loaded up with hashtags and the tagging of relevant accounts.
 For Facebook and LinkedIn, about three or four hashtags will do.
 However, for a more visual media like Instagram, you’re going to want to use the maximum of 30 relevant hashtags!

 But even hashtags won’t help you if you’re posting the wrong ones or posting them at the wrong times of the day.
 This is one of the most annoying parts of social media for small business owners.
 Let’s say that you get on a roll, plowing through work with a super-sharp focus.
 Then, all of a sudden, you need to interrupt that workflow because you have to post your social media at times of greatest engagement.
 Blah.

 On the other hand, if you’re simply OVER social media and want to spend those hours doing more useful tasks, you can hand everything over to me.
-I’ll audit your existing social media, write the strategy, create all of your posts and social media graphics, and make sure that everything is targeted at the right audience at the right time.
+I’ll audit your existing social media.
+I will write the strategy and create all of your posts and social media graphics.
+While making sure that everything is targeted at the right audience at the right time.
 Contact me today to make your social media headaches a thing of the past!